pratikyelwande/Obsidian-notes/JAVA/Java Core.md

 > **_Thread_**

-A thread is the smallest unit of execution within a process.
-A process can have multiple threads, which share the same resources but can run independently.
+==A thread is the smallest unit of execution within a process.== A process can have multiple threads, which share the same resources but can run independently.

 ==A web browser like Google Chrome might use multiple threads for different tabs, with each tab running as a separate thread.==